 Solange lives with her stepfather and her mother.
-Her duties at home include carrying water, gathering firewood and helping in the kitchen.
+She is responsible for carrying water, gathering firewood and helping in the kitchen.
+Her stepfather is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
 There are 3 children in the family.
-Her stepfather is sometimes employed as a farmer and her mother is sometimes employed as a farmer.

 Solange lives in the mountainous community of Rubengera, home to approximately 2,500 residents.
 Typical houses are constructed of dirt or cement floors; mud or brick walls; and tin roofs.
 The primary ethnic group is Banyarwanda and the spoken language is Kinyarwanda.

 The regional diet consists of maize, beans, bananas, rice, potatoes and milk.
 A common health problem in this area is malaria.
 Most adults in Rubengera work as day laborers, fishermen, market traders, subsistence farmers or on plantations and earn the equivalent of $18 per month.
 This community needs scholastic materials and secondary education tuition assistance.

 Your sponsorship allows the staff of ADEPR Gacaca Student Center to provide Solange with Bible teaching, choir, health screenings, hygiene and nutrition education, games, field trips, opportunities to serve those in need, scholastic materials, tutoring, vocational training and English courses.
 The center staff will also provide child development training and evangelism for the parents or guardians of Solange.

 Rwanda consists mainly of grassy uplands and hills that extend southeast from a chain of volcanoes in the northwest.
 It is divided by several rivers and has many lakes.
 The climate is temperate with two main annual rainy seasons.